pirate/django-http2-middleware/README.md

 # (adding "http2" to INSTALLED_APPS is not needed)
 ```

-3. Add the django-http2-middleware configuration options to your `settings.py`:
+3. Add the required configuration options to your `settings.py`:
 ```python
 HTTP2_PRELOAD_HEADERS = True
 HTTP2_PRESEND_CACHED_HEADERS = True